 Breckland Council has acknowledged responsibility for supporting the delivery of this plan by commissioning and overseeing this work.
-However, given no project is within the sole gift of one delivery partner it is clear that successful delivery will require a wide range of local organisations.
+However, given no project is within the sole gift of one partner, successful delivery will require the support of a wide range of local organisations.